 Tellabs Optical LAN True Enterprise Leadership

-As can be seen from the preceding information, these must-have security features, ease of use/operational efficiencies features and mission-critical/reliability features must be considered when IT professionals and executives are evaluating, designing, implementing and managing the LAN infrastructure and network components.
+As can be seen from the preceding information, these must-have security, ease of use/operational efficiencies, mission-critical/reliability and purpose-built enterprise ONT features must be considered when IT professionals and executives are evaluating, designing, implementing and managing the LAN infrastructure and network components.

 Backed by decade of enterprise experience, Tellabs Optical LAN delivers a simple, secure, scalable and stable modern network architecture by incorporating all of these must-have features.
 OLAN is the best choice relative to contemporary network demands being driven by IoT, the cloud, SDN and big data initiatives.
 OLAN increases the speed of LAN configurations and troubleshooting and moves-adds-changes while reducing human error and security risks across the LAN.
 This is all made possible through centralized intelligence and management that makes automated action possible, all of which can positively impact IT professionals’ and executives’ priorities and key performance indicators.